-If you want to learn how to play the guitar but you don’t know any music theory and reading music is impossible for you, there’s a great alternative – guitar tabs.
+If you want to learn how to play the guitar but you don’t know any music theory and reading music is impossible for you, there’s a great alternative.
+These we call guitar tabs – or tablature.

-How do you read guitar tabs?
+So, how do you read guitar tabs?
 Are there universal symbols for everyone to understand?
-Are there guitar tutorials to learn how to read tabs?
+Are there online guitar tutorials to learn how to read tabs – or are they best picked up in a formal guitar lesson or guitar course?

 Superprof has put it all together for you so that you can learn this method of playing the guitar.